 Birdwatching is the activity of choice at this 360-acre preserve.
-El Dorado Nature Preserve was established by The Nature Conservancy (TNC) in 1968, with support from birders, to protect a vital resting and feeding area for migrating shorebirds traveling thousands of miles between the Arctic and South America.
+El Dorado Nature Preserve was established by The Nature Conservancy in 1968, with support from birders, to protect a vital resting and feeding area for migrating shorebirds traveling thousands of miles between the Arctic and South America.
 The birds feed on dense populations of insects and other invertebrates that are attracted to rich blooms of algae found in shallow nearshore pools.
 In the spring and fall, migrating songbirds also find abundant food and shelter in brushy and forested habitats along the shore.

 To minimize human disturbance and provide the best possible views of birds, please stay on the trails, speak softly, and do not collect or disturb plants, birds, or wildlife.
-Swimming, camping, fishing, trapping, and motor vehicles are not allowed.
-Deer hunting is allowed by TNC permit only (see inside of back cover for contact information).
-El Dorado is open daylight hours spring to fall.
+Swimming, camping, hunting, fishing, trapping, and motor vehicles are not allowed.
+El Dorado is open daylight hours, spring to fall.